 Monitors with internal 3D LUTs include more up-range Dell, NEC, Eizo, Benq and others.
 Very often, such monitors will have factory-pre-set calibrations that can be selected.
 Typically they will have Adobe RGB and sRGB as pre-sets, and they will provide profiles to match those calibrations.
 From my experience and in the tests I have seen, the Adobe RGB and sRGB factory-calibrated pre-set modes of wide-gamut monitors are not as accurate as individual calibration.

 Important note: if a monitor has calibration using LUTs in the monitor, it still needs a profile for colour management to work.
 A monitor profile is a description of the colour space of the monitor.
 If you change the calibration of the monitor (for example, by front panel control) you need to change the profile used by Windows/MacOS as well.
 The current monitor profile set in the operating system must match the current calibration of the monitor.
 Some monitors (e.g. Eizo) have a utility to change both monitor calibration and operating system profile at the same time.
 Benq do not, and you have to do the two changes manually.
-I do not know what NEC or other makers do.
-Note also that software often checks the profile only when it starts, so will not notice a change of profile unless you exit and restart the program.
-Photoshop does notice in real-time.
+(I’m not sure what NEC, Dell and other makers do.)
+Note also that editing and viewing software often check the monitor profile only when they start, so will not notice a change of profile unless you exit and restart the program.
+Photoshop does notice a change of monitor profile in real-time.

 Software-only calibration (not using a colorimeter)